How to know if you are being sexually harassed

-Sexual behaviors can be varied, but examples of a sexually harassing behaviors would be an unwelcome advance, nonconsensual touching, derogatory comments or remarks based on sex, sexually explicit materials and lewd gestures or sounds.
+Sexual behaviors can be varied, but examples of sexually harassing behaviors would be unwelcome advances, nonconsensual touching, derogatory comments or remarks based on sex, sexually explicit materials, and lewd gestures or sounds.

 What to do to get the harassment to stop